-1 Amounts converted to CHF from other currencies are translated at the weighted average exchange rates for the year ended 31 December 2021.
+1 Amounts converted to CHF from other currencies are translated at the average exchange rate 2022.

 8.4 Information instruments pertaining to the External Audit

 The Board of Directors monitors compliance and proposes the annual election of the external auditor to the general meeting as recommended by the Audit and Risk Committee.
 In accordance with the Organizational Regulations and the Audit and Risk Committee Charter, the Audit and Risk Committee oversees the integrity of PolyPeptide's financial statements, the effectiveness of the internal control over financial reporting, the compliance with legal and regulatory requirements and the effectiveness of PolyPeptide's risk management, compliance and quality assurance systems and processes.